aswitalski/angular-java8-test/README.md

   * move authentication attempts data gathering to an interceptor
   * use the database instead of in-memory mock
   * (optional) change authentication and authorisation mechanisms to a token-based solution
-  * not to require the "index.html" in the path :)
+  * not to require the "index.html" in the URL :)